International Moving Company to the Middle East

 Most countries in the Middle East do not consider motor vehicles to be a part of your household goods.
 The meaning of this is that even though you can import your furniture and personal things without paying any taxes on them, cars do not fall into the same category.

 In many countries, there are significant taxes levied on automobiles.
-In the Middle East this is less of a problem, and even though there isn’t a tax holiday on cars, there aren’t particularly high taxes on them.
+This is less of a problem in the Middle East, and even though there isn’t a tax holiday on cars, there aren’t particularly high taxes on them.

 Depending on your combination of origin and destination locations, sending a car usually costs $2000 – 4000.
 We will need to clear the title and registration on any vehicle sent.